razansalah1012/TECHNOLOGY-AND-INFORMATION-SYSTEM/README.md

 # Assignment 1: industry talk poster:

-** Date:** 17 Nov 2024
+**Date:** 17 Nov 2024
 **Members:** Yusuf Zain Elabdin, Razan Salah Eldeen, Loai Rafaat Alqadasi, Mohamed Abdelgawwad

 ---

 ## Project Description
 This poster provides an overview of the role of ICT (Information and Communication Technology) in the industry, focusing on PETRONAS Digital Young Graduates Program (YGP).
-The project highlights how ICT drives innovation, operational efficiency, and sustainability in the energy sector.

 ---